amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Each state component must be labeled and defined in terms of physical properties: mass density, viscosity, and diffusivity (Section 4.6).
 Boundary conditions must be specified along the entire surface bounding the computational domain (Sections 3.3, 3.6, 3.10 and 4.3).
-Volumetric source terms, used to model infiltration (Section 3.7) and other loss processes, are defined for each state, if applicable.
+Volumetric source terms, used to model infiltration (Section 3.7) and a wide variety of source and loss processes, are defined for each state, if applicable.

-Tracers are labeled and defined in terms of their carrier phase and group memebership, as necessary to support the chemistry model (Section 5).
+Tracers are labeled and defined in terms of their carrier phase and group membership, as necessary to support the chemistry model (Section 5).
 In particular, the "total concentration" (Equation 5.5) is the weighted sum of all tracers in the the tracer group "Total".
 This is the only group of tracers that actually moves with the phase.
 Other tracer groups include minerals and surface complexation; they occupy a slot in the state but do not move with the flow (see Section 5).
 Tracers may have volumetric sources as well, and like component sources their specification requires a region, strength and distribution functional.
+Supported functionals for initial and boundary data and source distributions are listed below.

 * "state" (list) can accept lists for named components (COMP), `"add tracer`" (list) to add a tracer, or lists for boundary conditions (BC).
 Also a label specifies the dominant component, and a string array is used to specify groups of tracers